 Through the use of mitochondrial DNA (mtDNA) analysis of dental remains, Greek and American researchers have made strides in pinpointing the connection between modern Cretans and the “Cretans” of long ago.
 While this was discovered in 2013, I only just came across this information.
-Two years prior to that fated day, when I was in Crete walking around Knossos, I half-jokingly asked my aunt if we can be related to the Minoans. “Όχι βέβαια,” (Of course not) she replied with a chuckle.
+Two years prior to that fated day, when I was in Crete walking around Knossos, I half-jokingly asked my aunt if we can be related to the Minoans. “Όχι βέβαια,” (of course not) she replied with a chuckle.
 But as far as I knew, my maternal side was Cretan: my mom, my grandma, my great-grandma, my great-great grandma… you get the point.
 So, the idea was not too far-fetched, especially now with a scientific backing.

 Mitochondria and Maternal Ancestry